“A fire-escape landing’s a poor excuse for a porch.”

 MONDAY 13 MAY, 5PM American Afternoon Tea Join us after the performance for tea, good food and good company.
 Suggested donation £5.

-SATURDAY 18 MAY, Jazz Music in the Bar Come and enjoy some live jazz music after the evening performance in our cafe bar.
+SATURDAY 18 MAY, Jazz Music in the Bar Come and enjoy some live jazz music after the evening performance in our Cafe Bar.
+Join Guitarist Edison Herbert and Bassist Neville Malcolm who will be playing jazz classics starting from 9.45pm until 11.10pm.

 Interview with Director Femi Elufowoju jr